-## How to Build Consistent Income from Prop Firm Trading: The Business Model
+## How to Treat Prop Firm Trading Like a Business Process

-Most funded traders focus on passing the evaluation.
-Fewer think about what comes after: building a repeatable system that generates consistent payouts month after month without burning through funded accounts.
-The gap between passing an evaluation and generating reliable income from prop firms is wider than most traders expect, and it is almost entirely a systems and mindset problem rather than a skill problem.
+Most funded traders focus on completing the evaluation.
+Fewer think about what comes after: building a repeatable operating system that follows rules, manages drawdown, accounts for fees, and survives payout requirements.
+The gap between evaluation approval and durable account management is wider than most traders expect.

 ## The Prop Firm Business Model (From Your Perspective)